Create a

 Quality business decisions

 Reliable data is crucial for making informed business decisions and driving effective strategic initiatives.
 The purpose of reporting is to understand occurrences and trends, what is happening (and how and why), support decision-making, and track the improvements from initiatives and enhancements.
-Those uses and benefits can be hampered or even compromised if HR data is inaccurate, incomplete, or unreliable, thereby risking responses and solutions that are improperly based and have budgets and expectations for improved performance attached to them.
-This is perhaps the worst-case scenario, as inaccurate or incomplete data can yield only partially accurate pictures of a challenge, resulting in assumptions that are either worse than the actual situation or better than what is feared.
+Those uses and benefits can be hampered or even compromised if HR data is inaccurate, incomplete, or unreliable, thereby risking responses and solutions that are improperly based and that attach budgets and expectations for improved performance.
+This is perhaps the worst-case scenario, as inaccurate or incomplete data can yield only partially accurate pictures of a challenge, leading to assumptions that are either worse than the actual situation or better than feared.
 In either case, time, effort, costs, and expectations are poorly placed.

 Common reasons for low HR data quality

 Many well-established, documented, and widely experienced causes contribute to HR data quality and integrity issues, all of which can be addressed through solid data management, system design and configuration, and adequate protection practices.
-Understanding these is important as it provides opportunities to address weaknesses in process and technology design.
+Understanding these is important, as they provide opportunities to address weaknesses in process and technology design.

 • Human error.
 Employees, managers, administrators, HR shared services, and even IT and HRIS systems administrators can incorrectly enter data by transposing numbers, misspelling a name, entering a datapoint in an unauthorized format, or simply “fat-fingering” when entering or transcribing data into a field from a hard-copy document or note.